moevis/code-lighter/README.md

 var code = lighter.code();
 ```

 Then, Using `code.on()` to highlight the code.
-Using `code.off()` to disable highlight.
+Using `code.off()` to disable highlighting.

-In a more convinient way, using `lighter.auto()` when page loaded, code-lighter will highligh the code which have attribute "codelighter", like below.
+In a more convenient way, using `lighter.auto()` when page is loaded, code-lighter will highlight the code which has the attribute "codelighter", like below.
 ```html
 <pre>
 	<div codelighter='javascript'>